 You should continue to take all of your regular medications, unless specifically instructed by our office staff.
 If your doctor has prescribed a blood thinner such as Coumadin, Plavix, heparin, aspirin, we recommend that you continue taking these medications as prescribed.

 What will my day of Mohs surgery be like?

-On the day of your surgery, come to office you scheduled your appointment at: Milford or Framingham.
+On the day of your surgery, come to the office where you scheduled your appointment: Milford or Framingham.

 After taking a brief history, we will perform a limited skin exam, and mark the site of your skin cancer with you.
 We will then inject a local anesthetic to numb the skin and prevent discomfort for you.
 Our surgeon will then remove the affected area with a thin layer of tissue.
 We will stop the bleeding and place a large bandage over the area.